 What is “Scouting for Food?”

 “Scouting for Food” is the nation’s largest single-day food drive.
-It began as a Scout’s service project in St. Louis in 1985 and was adopted by the National Organization in 1988.
-The goal is to help feed the hungry of our communities.
+It began as a Scout’s service project in St. Louis, Missouri, in 1985.
+The Boy Scouts of America National Organization adopted the idea and Scouting For Food began in all councils nationwide in 1988.
+One in five children live in a food insecure home.
+There are children who don’t know where their next meal will come from in every community.
+The goal is to help feed those in need in all of our communities.

 When does it take place?